zynthian/zynthian-web2/pages/03.engines/03._engine-list/01.engine-zynaddsubfx/splash-engine.md

 + A variety of filters including analogue modelled filters, formant filters, and state variable filters.
 + Envelopes can have ADSR (or ASR, etc..) modes or can be free modes (with any shape)
 + Internal Effects: Reverb, Echo, Chorus/Flange, Phasing, Wave-shaping, Equalizing, Dynamic Filtering with flexible signal routing
 + Instruments can be organized in kits, which allows you to make drum kits or layered instruments; this makes possible to use more than one instrument for a single part.
-It is possible to choose what items from the kit should be processed by the Part's effects.
+It is possible to choose what items from the kit should be processed by the part's effects.
 + Randomness settings to create subtle differences in each sound to help create that familiar analogue warmth.
 + Microtonal capabilities with any scale, up to 128 notes per octave, and key mapping
 + The graphical user interface can be completely disabled if the user need so